Unpopular opinion: Beyoncé didn’t make the beat sicker.

 In its natural state (in tea) L-Theanine accompanies natural levels of caffeine.
 For nootropic supplementation it isn’t a bad idea to stack L-Theanine with supplementary caffeine (or at least a cup of coffee), given L-Theanine’s ability to nullify the jitters of caffeine while maintaining the focus benefits of the drug compound.
 However, keep the caffeine levels on the lighter side to avoid its potentially distracting brainwave effects (as demonstrated by rat research).
 More on L-Theanine.

 While the general consensus of the online nootropic community has moved away from racetams, I’d suggest giving one of them a try for the sake of bolstering binaural beats: Aniracetam.
 Others may help, particularly if they have worked for you before–however, aniracetam deserves special mention for its association with anti-anxiety mood boosts.
-Not that decreasing anxiety is essential to everyone’s focus & concentration (not everyone is anxious), but I find anxiety to be a common complaint among both nootropic users & binaural beat listeners.
-Aniracetam may help with the anxiety issue while also enhancing memory & learning.
+Not that decreasing anxiety is essential to everyone’s focus and concentration (not everyone is anxious), but I find anxiety to be a common complaint among both nootropic users and binaural beat listeners.
+Aniracetam may help with the anxiety issue while also enhancing memory and learning.
 More on Racetams.

 The Racetam + Choline Stack